 After a fun but fleeting family trip earlier in the year, we couldn’t wait to return and see more of one of the world’s most visited family destinations.
 The throes of planning a trip to Orlando are officially well under way for 2019!

 Our timing fits well with the Visit Orlando latest research which depicts that the “average British family begins planning their holiday more than six months in advance.”
 I definitely fall into the planner category and like to know exactly what a destination offers when it comes to valuable family holiday time.
 I feel the anticipation and planning is all part of the build up of the excitement of the trip!

 Orlando is renowned for its theme and water parks and of course warm climate.
 This vibrant city caters for adrenaline seekers, foodies, big kids, little kids and everything in-between.

 We didn’t explore the parks at any great length in January; instead we enjoyed some other Orlando attractions including the Kennedy Space Center and cruised the Everglades by airboat to spot alligators.
 (My 3 and 6 year old loved it!)

 After a seemingly never ending winter, we really needed some sun, downtime and quality family time – plus by booking so last minute and hardly planning, we didn’t want to tackle the parks unprepared.

 However, a day at Universal and experiencing the Wizarding World Of Harry Potter led to an afternoon visit to the Islands of Adventure via the Hogwarts Express.
 This glimpse into one of the major parks, left us wanting more.
 In fact we were talking about a return visit before we had already left!

-So now we are busy trip planning our next family holiday to Orlando – here are some tips which may help you plan your future trip too!
+So now we are busy trip planning our next family holiday to Orlando, including planning for Disney – here are some tips which may help you plan your future trip too!